-Valeena’s bright blue eyes opened slowly, seeing nothing but darkness as the dream slipped out of her mind like sand through her fingers.
+Valeena’s bright, blue eyes opened slowly, seeing nothing but darkness as the dream slipped out of her mind like sand through her fingers.
 She had fallen asleep safe in her own comfortable bed, where no foul dragons or flames could reach her.

-It was a dream, she knew, or thought she knew, as she stretched her arms above her head, but it always felt so painfully real.
-Valeena sat up, her hand rubbing absently at the spot on her head that is struck in her dream feeling only a thin scar.
+It was a dream, she knew, or thought she knew, as she stretched her arms above her head.
+But it always felt so painfully real.
+Valeena sat up, her hand rubbing absently at the spot on her head that is struck in her dream, feeling only a thin scar.

 Valeena usually is woken up from the dream after her head hits the ground, like an alarm pulling her back into the world of the conscious.
 Other times, however, the dream continues in broken fragments, like a picture being torn in pieces, of her tiny body being carried up to the iron gates of Star Kingdom.
 Very few times she was able to catch vague images of the castle, looming in the distance like a shadow in the night.

-Valeena had worked up the courage to ask the woman whom she called mother, Queen Maylee, the ruler of Star Kingdom, about the dreams, hoping she could shed some light on them; to find out if there was anything real within the images.
+Valeena had worked up the courage to ask the woman whom she called mother, Queen Maylee, the powerful ruler of Star Kingdom, about the dreams, hoping she could shed some light on them; to find out if there was anything real within the images.

-“That is absurd, dragons.
+“That is absurd!
+Dragons.
 They have been extinct for at least one hundred years!
 Now, do not speak of such foolishness again!”
 The Queen had barked angrily, waving her fat hand in the air, a sign that Valeena had been dismissed.

-Valeena realized that sleep would elude her as it often did upon waking from the dream, as she made her way slowly onto her stone balcony via the double doors that separated the balcony from her room.
+Valeena realized that sleep would elude her, as it often did upon waking from the dream, as she made her way slowly onto her stone balcony via the double doors that separated the balcony from her room.

 Valeena’s room was on the right-hand side of the castle on the fourth floor.
 Her balcony sat to the left of the stables, the foul, sour scent of horses filling her room on hot days.

 Valeena lived in the heavily guarded castle that was part of the Star Kingdom, located northeast of the omnipresent shade of Evil Forest.
 The castle, a very plain four-story rectangular building with two towers on the backside and one resting on top, sat on an island that appeared to be a muffin rising out of the sea.

-Tonight the sky above was a rich, dark, ebony slate, void of any light save for the occasional lightning bolt that would rip across the dark canvas in bright, brilliant sparks.
+Tonight, the sky above was a rich, dark, ebony slate, void of any light save for the occasional lightning bolt that would rip across the dark canvas in bright, brilliant sparks.
 Thunder rolled in the distance, holding the promise of rain.
 The scent of the sea hung heavy in the air and Valeena inhaled it deeply, tasting the saltiness.
-Valeena leaned her arms on the cool, stone rail, surveying the angry gray ocean waves below.
+Valeena leaned her arms on the cool, stone rail, surveying the angry, gray ocean waves below.

 She sighed deeply as she longed to touch those forbidden waters.
-Her blue eyes glided upwards as the clouds began to cry a soft staccato of cool drops of refreshing rain upon her creamy, white skin.
+Her blue eyes glided upwards as the clouds began to cry a soft staccato of cool, drops of refreshing rain upon her creamy, white skin.
 Her jet black hair that contained faint tints of royal blue highlights was lifted off her shoulders by a sweet, salty, gentle wind.

 The cool breeze moved her hair from around her forehead, revealing a blue, rain drop shaped crystal that was planted firmly in the center of her forehead.
-The interior of the crystal swirled with several shades of blue, as though it held a storm within.
+The interior of the crystal swirled with several shades of blue, as though it held a mighty storm within.
 Valeena had never met another soul with a crystal, making her feel like an outsider; alone.